abarjis/planner/README.md

 - **SQL, Flask-SQLAlchemy, PostegerSQL.**
 - Recipes Data from **[The Spoonacular API](https://spoonacular.com/food-api/docs).**
 - Deployed on **Heroku**.
+- *** For more information about how to install PostegerSQL, visit https://www.postgresql.org/docs/13/ ***

 ### VISIT THE APP HERE:
 **[The Daily Meal Planner](https://daily-meal-planner.herokuapp.com)**